 PHA 433.
 Introductory Pharmacy Practice Experience III.
-2 credits.
+3 credits.

-Introductory Pharmacy Practice Experience (IPPE) 3 will provide third-year pharmacy students with an eighty-hour (two-week block) experience in a hospital pharmacy practice setting.
+Introductory Pharmacy Practice Experience III (IPPE 3) will provide third-year pharmacy students with 120 hours (three-week block or longitudinal) of experience in a hospital pharmacy practice setting.
 Students will actively participate in hospital pharmacy practice activities such as processing of medication orders, preparing and dispensing of medications, communicating with other healthcare professionals, as well as working with inventory control procedures.
 Students will also have opportunities for professional growth and development through attending professional meetings, participating in health related service, and reflecting upon their experiences.
 IPPE 3 will prepare students for future pharmacy practice experiences.
 Graded Satisfactory/Unsatisfactory.
-P: PHA 333.
+P. PHA 333.